Feeling that we don’t belong creates our deepest wounds

 I have many years of lived experience—as someone the system failed, as a parent who fought for my son, as someone who lost him, and now as a grandparent still walking this path.

-I identify as neurodivergent myself and take a neuro-affirming stance in my practice.
+I identify as gifted and neurodivergent myself and take a neuro-affirming stance in my practice.

 My focus is on helping you process the trauma, find your voice, and reclaim yourself.

-🌿 I offer individual therapy in the format that works best for you:
+I offer individual psychotherapy in the format that works best for you: